minasalah555/Weather_App/README.md

-# 🍔 Flutter Food E-Commerce App
+# ☀️ Flutter Weather App

-A simple yet powerful food e-commerce application built using **Flutter**.
-This app demonstrates how to fetch and display food products with categories, images, and details using a ready-to-use API.
-It also supports CRUD operations and is structured using the **BLoC state management** pattern.
+A beautiful and functional **Flutter Weather App** that displays real-time weather information for any city using a weather API.
+This app showcases clean UI, state management using **BLoC and Cubit**, and API integration.

 ---

 ## 📱 Features

-- 🛍️ List of food products with images and prices
-- 📂 Categories with filter functionality
-- 🔍 Search functionality
+- 🔍 Search for weather by city name
-- 📄 Product detail screen
-- ➕ Add, ✏️ Edit, 🗑️ Delete products (CRUD)
+- 🌡️ View temperature, weather condition, humidity, and wind speed
-- 🧠 BLoC/Cubit for scalable state management
+- 🧠 Efficient state management using BLoC & Cubit
-- 🌐 Integrated with a **RESTful API**
+- 🌍 Clean and modern UI
+- 📦 Built with separation of concerns (Model, View, Controller)

 ---